 Some children with severe eczema may have involvement of their entire body.
 Eczema is very itchy.

 There is no cure for eczema, although it can usually be controlled with good skin care.
-Frequent follow-up with your doctor is important so he or she can see whether the prescribed medicines are working.
+Frequent follow-up with your doctor is important so they can see whether the prescribed medicines are working.
 Your doctor may need to adjust treatment during different seasons of the year, during flares, or as your child gets older.

 Bathing